thiago-morais-marques/Project-02/README.md

 Functions to create, edit and delete lawsuits are available and working.

-On the "Relatórios" page, which has not yet been created, I intend to display graphics of the data of the lawsuits held in the page "Processos".
+On the "Relatórios" page, which has not yet been created, I intend to display graphs of the data of the lawsuits held in the page "Processos".

 Link to the app: https://jurimetria.netlify.app/